shahanakhundmir/Telegraph-TechTask/README.md

 # *Front-End Candidate Solution*

-📰 A full page article has been rendered
-It includes Image, Title with Date and the Body of the article
+📰 A full page article has been rendered.
+It includes Image, Title with formatted Date and the Body of the article.

-📚 Associated stories have been selected by matching category id, and these are dispalyed on the page
+📚 Associated stories have been selected by matching category id, and these are dispalyed on the page.

-💬 The Comments for the article appear below the main article
+💬 The Comments for the article appear below the main article.

-📱 The design is responsive
+📱 The design is responsive.

-:art: The design closely mirrors the Design that was provided
+:art: The design closely mirrors the design that was provided.

-📅 Dates have been converted to readable format
+📅 Dates have been converted to a readable format.

+💻 The comments data is being loaded from an endpoint in server/app.js.

 ⏳ This was my first experience of using Handlebars and some time has been taken to become familiar with the application.
 And I have tried my best to understand the framework and apply this to the task.
 I am aware of some shortfalls, which I would have liked to have completed with more time.

-💻 The comments data is being loaded from an endpoint in app.js

 ## ✔️ ⭕Unit testing has ben carried out using TDD.

-### Unit testing has been carried out on the article and related stories, these have looked at scenarios including:
+### Unit testing has been carried out on the article and related stories.

-🟣 Testing has been done using Jest, all tests are passing
+🟣 Testing has been done using Jest, all tests are passing.

-🟣 Run npm test to run unit testing
+🟣 Run npm test to run unit testing.

+## these have looked at scenarios including:

-🟣 article.spec.js unit tests the that URL link for the article is displaying the correct page, which is defined in article.js
+🟣 article.spec.js unit tests that the URL link for the article is displaying the correct page, which is defined in article.js.

 🟣 posts.spec.js unit tests the related stories, it checks:

-	◾ Are the correct number of associated stories displayed for 2 different categories
+	◾ Are the correct number of associated stories displayed for 2 different categories.

-	◾ Zero matches should be found if article has no associated posts
+	◾ Zero matches should be found if the article has no associated posts.

 ## Search Engine Optimisation ⚙️

-☑️ The title of the article is part of the <title> tag
+☑️ The title of the article is part of the <title> tag.

-☑️ Description, Viewport and Content-type <meta> tags are included
+☑️ Description, Viewport and content-type meta-tags are included.

-☑️ Only one h1 tag is used and it matches the <title> And subsequent header tags are used in descending order
+☑️ Only one h1 tag is used and it matches the <title> And subsequent header tags are used in ascending order.

-☑️ <alt> tags are used on all images for descriptions for screen readers
+☑️ alt tags are used on all images for descriptions for screen readers.

 <img width="258" alt="lighthouse" src="https://user-images.githubusercontent.com/58731479/119054100-fb8a4600-b9be-11eb-9fb5-3c9d1fdf83e6.png">

 ## Clean code

-Use of BEM naming convention for CSS styling
+Use of BEM naming convention for CSS styling.

 ## TODO's

 ### With more time, all the things that I would do:

-✨ Imporve the responsive design to produce a more sleek transfer from mobile to laptop
+✨ Improve the responsive design to produce a more sleek transfer from mobile to laptop.

-✨ Getting the Comments data via an endpoint on the front-end
+✨ Getting the Comments data via an endpoint on the front-end.

+I investigated the approach for loading data dynamically on the front-end using 'await fetch'.
+This data
+	could then be used to populate a HTML structure which is done once the DOM has been loaded.
+	As my knowldge and experinece of this approach is limited I chose not to implement it.
+With more time and help to undertsand this more clearly I would feel more comfortable to use it.

 ✨ Add the sorting function for the comments to order by date and likes.
+I have investigated the use of the SortBy
+	helper function to do this, and think it may be used with the #each helper function, so sort and iterate over the comments array.
+Handlebars-helper functions were installed but I was unable to import & use them to achieve the desired reults.

-✨ Fix the ordering of items in mobile view
+✨ Fix the ordering of items in mobile view.
+I have attempted to use a media query with ordering to change the
+	layout of sections are per the AC for mobile view, but was unable to get this to work.

+✨ Extend testing to the sort functions and calls for the comments section.